gregorykelleher/gregorykelleher_website/user/pages/03.resume/default.md

 menu: Resume
 ---

-My name's Gregory Kelleher and I'm an undergrad studying Multimedia, Mobile & Web Development as part of Computer Science at Maynooth University.
+My name's Gregory Kelleher and I'm an undergrad studying Computer Science at Maynooth University.

 I have a strong interest in IoT, Web development and microprocessor development boards such as the Intel Galileo/Edison.
 This is often reflected in the work I do and I dedicate my time to building resources around what I accomplish.

 Likewise, I'm always conscious in sharing what I do with the wider community, be it online or teaching classes at CTYI or even every Thursday at CoderDojo.
 I also maintain a blog that I keep up to date regularly, and post the odd video on my YouTube channel every now and then.

-Besides tinkering at things in my own time, I also attend Dublin Maker Faire annually and most recently partook at Science Hack-Day Dublin - winning UCD's Innovation Academy Education Award.
+Besides tinkering with things in my own time, I also attend Dublin Maker Faire annually and most recently partook at Science Hack-Day Dublin - winning UCD's Innovation Academy Education Award.

 ---
 <br></br>